-Totals betting in European World Cup Qualifiers involves wagering on whether the combined goals scored by both teams will go over or under a line set by the sportsbook, typically ranging from 1.5 to 3.5 depending on the matchup.
-A group stage clash between, say, France and the Netherlands might be set at 2.5, while a fixture involving a minnow like San Marino or Andorra against a top seed could see lines pushed to 4.5 or higher, reflecting the expected lopsided nature of those contests.
+Totals betting in European World Cup Qualifiers involves wagering on whether the combined goals scored by both teams will finish over or under a line set by the sportsbook, typically ranging from 1.5 to 3.5 depending on the matchup.
+A qualifier between France and Gibraltar, for instance, might see a total set at 4.5 or higher, while a fixture like Portugal versus Serbia could sit closer to 2.5.
+The key distinction from domestic league totals is the extreme variance in team quality — group stages often feature massive mismatches alongside tightly contested matches between ranked nations, creating two fundamentally different betting environments within the same competition.

 Totals Vig Rankings